 The booking had failed and now I had no reservation.
 This wasn’t a big issue because I thought I could just pay for a room there and then.

 That wouldn’t have been a problem except I’d forgotten my phone at home.
-Long story short, I had to find a bar nearby to use their wifi to book online.
-The wifi wasn’t working properly at the hotel.
+Long story short, I had to find a bar nearby to use their wifi to book online as the wifi wasn’t working properly at the hotel.

 I understand from a businesses perspective that it’s cheaper for customers to self-serve.
 However, it’s important to think about what happens when it doesn’t work and how they can continue to do business and accept custom.

 When designing a service it’s important to design the happy and unhappy paths.
 Yes, the ideal path can be designed well, but there will always be exceptions and they need to be understood and designed too.
-Businesses need to get out into the wild and observe customers trying to do the thing they designed so they can find these exception paths.
+It’s important that businesses get out into the wild and observe customers trying to do the thing they designed so they can uncover these exception paths.